 DFPS has instructed all RDCC staff to send an email notification of any early terminations that will appear on the ETR.
-The email will include the updated DFPS Form 2054 authorization that reflects the new termination date. staff must use this notification to start the termination process pending the child appearing on the ETR.
-If the child does not appear on the ETR, the updated DFPS Form 2054 authorization with the new termination date is still valid, and must notify the RDCC that the child did not appear on the ETR.
-A TWIST Counselor Note must be entered when these situations occur.
+The email will include the updated DFPS Form 2054 authorization that reflects the new termination date.
+CCS staff members must use this notification to start the termination process pending the child appearing on the ETR.
+If the child does not appear on the ETR, the updated DFPS Form 2054 authorization with the new termination date is still valid, and CCS staff members must notify the RDCC that the child did not appear on the ETR.
+A note must be entered in the child care case management system when these situations occur.

 D-706: Eligibility Redetermination for Children in Texas Department of Family and Protective Services–Initiated Care

-Boards must be aware that at the end of the DFPS eligibility period, caregivers whose children were receiving care through DFPS must receive ongoing as follows:
+Boards must be aware that at the end of the DFPS eligibility period, caregivers whose children were receiving care through DFPS are eligible for continuity of CCS as follows:

 General Protective Care

-Boards must be aware that for General Protective services terminated before completion of the DFPS authorization date (early termination), care must be continued under the original eligibility determination with no and no work/training requirements.
+Boards must be aware that for General Protective services terminated before completion of the DFPS authorization date (early termination), care must be continued under the original eligibility determination with no PSoC and no work/training requirements.

 The ETR includes a comments field where DFPS case workers may indicate the reason for the early termination.
-Boards must coordinate with local DFPS offices to understand the reason for General Protective services being terminated early and must assist the caregiver or family to continue if desired.
+Boards must coordinate with local DFPS offices to understand the reason for General Protective services being terminated early and must assist the caregiver or family to continue CCS if desired.

-If a child is not attending child care, the Board must ensure that staff performs due diligence to contact the current caregiver and offer continuing services or determine if there is a voluntary withdrawal from .
+If a child is not attending child care, the Board must ensure that staff performs due diligence to contact the current caregiver and offer continuing services or determine if there is a voluntary withdrawal from CCS.

 The Board must ensure that if staff is unable to reach the current caregiver after repeated and concerted efforts to make contact, and if the child continues to not attend care for 30 calendar days, the caregiver is regarded as voluntarily withdrawing their child.
-The child’s referral for care must be ended, but the child’s eligibility and TWIST Program Detail must remain open for the duration of the 12-month period.
+The child’s referral for care must be ended, but the child’s eligibility must remain open for the duration of the 12-month period.

 Foster Care, Relative/Other DFPS Care, and Former DFPS Care

-Boards must be aware that at the end of the DFPS eligibility period, caregivers whose children were receiving care through DFPS must be determined eligible for continued CCS under At-Risk child care and must not be placed on the waiting list.
+Boards must be aware that at the end of the DFPS eligibility period, caregivers whose children were receiving care through DFPS must be determined eligible for continued CCS under Low-Income child care and must not be placed on the waiting list.

-Boards also must be aware that for foster and relative care cases, if DFPS does not provide sufficient notice of termination for completion of a timely At-Risk eligibility determination, there may be a gap in care after DFPS-funded care ends and before At-Risk child care begins (if the case is determined eligible).
+Boards also must be aware that for foster and relative care cases, if DFPS does not provide sufficient notice of termination for completion of a timely Low-Income eligibility determination, there may be a gap in care after DFPS-funded care ends and before Low-Income child care begins (if the case is determined eligible).

-Boards are encouraged to develop procedures to mitigate any gap in that may occur in DFPS child care cases for which an early termination or a continuance has not been received within 45 days (or within a locally decided time frame) of the end date of the current eligibility period.
+Boards are encouraged to develop procedures to mitigate any gap in CCS that may occur in DFPS child care cases for which an early termination or a continuance has not been received within 45 days (or within a locally decided time frame) of the end date of the current eligibility period.